leejheth/CardioMEA/README.md

 ## CardioMEA Dashboard
 ![plot](https://github.com/leejheth/CardioMEA/blob/main/docs/dashboard.PNG?raw=true)

-## How to setup
+## Installation

-Prerequisite:
+Prerequisites:
 - Python 3.9
 - GNU Make
-- Auto-sklearn is not compatible with Windows OS.
-To run the analysis in Windows machine, use Windows Subsystems for Linux with Ubuntu.
+- Auto-sklearn, which is one of core modules for feature analysis, is not compatible with Windows OS.
+To run the analysis in Windows machine, use Windows Subsystems for Linux with Ubuntu ([How-to guide](https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/)).

 Clone the repository to your working directory.
 ```